-Depending on the situation, these neural patterns change and additional neural patterns are created which change how we behave in response to a certain situation or stimulus.
-When we learn something new or hen we feel an emotion it’s because our mind is running a simulation of that particular experience using all of the behaviors associated with that memory as well as all of the current sensory inputs from our environment.
+Depending on the situation, these neural patterns change, and additional neural patterns are created which change how we behave in response to a certain situation or stimulus.
+When we learn something new or when we feel an emotion it’s because our mind is simulating that particular experience using all of the behaviors associated with that memory as well as all of the current sensory inputs from our environment.

-The most human for an AI to do: Feel emotion
+The most human for an AI to do: Feel the emotion

 When we are born, our brain doesn’t have any memories.
 It’s empty.
-Our mind cannot run a simulation because it has no one to simulate with; it’s a single person universe.
+Our mind cannot simulate because it has no one to simulate with; it’s a single-person universe.
 But as time goes on, we start making more neural connections through our experiences in the world.

 The day you first learned to talk, your brain created a new neural pattern that was uniquely yours and that allowed you to use speech as a means of communication.
 Your neural patterns have been altered over time as you develop these other senses and become more socially intelligent.
 The same is true for all of your memories; they are built-in neural patterns that allow you to simulate thoughts about the world based on how your mind stored those memories.